-Drag the two dataset files onto the Center pane of Easy Data Transform.

-Select the two datasets using Cmd+click then click the Stack transform in the Left pane.
+- Drag the two dataset files onto the Center pane of Easy Data Transform. - Select the two datasets using Ctrl+click. - Click the Stack transform in the Left pane.

 The datasets are now stacked in the vertical order that the datasets are shown on the screen.
 The top dataset is shown first.
 You can swap the vertical positions of the datasets to change the order in which they are stacked.